Kunming Yunnan, China Travel Guide

 Be mindful of your water and energy usage in your accommodation.

-Seek out accommodations and tour operators committed to environmental sustainability.
+Seek out accommodations and tour operators focused concerning the environment sustainability.

-Your journey through Kunming leaves lasting memories and a broader perspective.
-By traveling with respect and an open mind, you enjoy a remarkable destination and contribute to its ongoing preservation and prosperity.
+Your travels in Kunming leaves lasting memories and a broader perspective.
+By traveling with respect and an open mind, you enjoy an extraordinary destination and contribute to its ongoing protection and prosperity.